torch2424/live-stream-radio/README.md

 * I'd suggest using a lightweight file server like [Droppy](https://github.com/silverwind/droppy) to allow easy access to your stream files.
 Also, Droppy will let you edit the config.sh file on the server itself!

+* I create a server-side rendered website in Go for piStreamRadio at [piStreamRadio-frontend](https://github.com/torch2424/piStreamRadio-frontend).
+This will host a website and interface with the piStreamRadio `radioFiles/music` directory to offer a playlist to your fans!
+Also, has standard website things like a homepage (with an embed of your stream), and about page, and etc...

 # Additional Info

 FFmpeg can be compiled and installed manually using [the additional scripts](./additionalScripts).
 However, it may literally take about 30-50 minutes if compiled on a raspberry pi 2.
 A built version of FFmpeg, its source, and its LICENSE is included in the project to improve install times, and avoid errors in FFmpeg installation.